-Vaginal dilators (also known as vaginal trainers) are tools to help restore or expand the pelvic floor muscles and vaginal tissues.
-They help women to begin or resume vaginal penetration, whether for sexual activity, use of tampons, or tolerance of a gynecological exam.
+Vaginal dilators (aka vaginal trainers) are tools to help restore or expand the pelvic floor muscles and vaginal tissues.
+They are key for treating vaginismus and can help you begin or resume vaginal penetration, whether for sexual activity, use of tampons, or tolerance of a gynecological exam.

-Dilators typically come in a set of progressively larger sizes so the stretching and desensitization can occur gently and gradually.
+Dilators typically come in a set of progressively larger sizes, so the stretching and desensitization can occur gently and gradually.
 They are typically made out of silicone rubber or plastic.
-There are many, many different types and brands of dilators out there and it can be hard to know which would be best for you, especially if you don’t live close to a pelvic floor physical therapist who can guide you in the right direction.
+There are many, many different types and brands of dilators out there and it can be hard to know which would be best for you, especially if you're not working with a pelvic floor physical therapist who can guide you in the right direction.

 The best overall vaginal dilators (it’s a tie!)

 Why we love both brands:

 - Offers the ability to order smaller sets of 4 dilators or individual dilators

 - Are not rigid because they are made from silicone